 TexBet Horse Racing

 Since Terry O’Shea is the man behind TexBet, it shouldn’t surprise you that their horse racing offer is so strong.
 Here you can bet on almost any race from Australia and New Zealand.
-Plus, they cover a broad range of international events as well.
-It’s basically everything a racing punter could wish for.
+Plus, they cover a range of international events as well.
+TexBet foreign racing offering isn’t quite as good as what bet365 and Unibet have in place, but it can be acceptable for beginners.

-Selection of markets is also great.
-You can find everything from a usual win/place bets to all of the exotics, such as quinella, trifecta and exacta first 4.
+The selection of markets is also pretty good.
+You can find everything from a usual win/place bets to all of the exotics, such as quinella, trifecta and exacta.
 They also have tote betting, including Top and Mid.
 In case you need more info about the horses, feel free to take a look at the form guides.
 They are nicely organised, so I used them before almost every bet.

-The user interface is also very good.
-The upcoming races are listed at the centre of the home page, but if you want to browse TexBet’s complete offering, go to the ‘Racing’ tab in the top menu.
+The upcoming races are listed in the centre of the home page, but if you want to browse TexBet’s complete offering, go to the ‘Racing’ tab in the top menu.
 Races are organised into ‘AU/NZ’ and “International” tabs.
 It makes it really easy to browse around and locate bets, so I’m sure that even complete beginners won’t have a hard time with TexBet.

 Horse Racing Odds Comparison